neg-serg/negwm/README.md

 then handles mpv with mpvc if the current window is mpv, or with sending 0, 9 keys to the mpv window if not.

+*executor* : something like tmux / terminal manager, allows you change terminal almost on-the-fly, as far as all terminal options and create sophisticated tmux-sessions without need of shell-magic.
+Personally I use it for all of my terminal applications.

 Many of them as circled, infod, nsd, vold, wm3d can be configured via TOML-files with inotify-based autoreload.